arestivo/chinook/README.md

 * [album.class.php](database/album.class.php) represents a album from an artis.
 * [track.class.php](database/track.class.php) represent a track in a album.

-Each class has one or more functions that enable it from getting data from the database.
+Each class has one or more functions to get data from the database.